-Easy, fast and delicious, these Pan Fried Asian Noodles are a meat-free alternative that's full of flavor!
+Easy, fast and delicious, these Pan Fried Asian Noodles are great as a quick meal or as part of an Asian feast!

-Noodles are a staple food in so many countries because they are quick and hearty making them perfect for vegetarians as well as being the perfect compliment to delicious Chinese roasted meats and dishes.
-One of my favorite ways to enjoy noodle and rice dishes is topped with a fried egg - crispy at the edges and with a soft and gooey yolk - it is just heavenly!
+Noodles are a staple food in so many countries because they are quick and hearty making them perfect for vegetarians as well as being the perfect complement to delicious Asian roasted meats and dishes.
+One of my favorite ways to enjoy noodle and rice dishes is topped with a fried egg - crispy at the edges and with a soft and gooey yolk - it is heavenly!

 As with most Asian dishes, prep is the key!
 Have your bean sprouts washed and your spring onions and chillies chopped and ready for when they are needed

 GREAT HACK - SAVE TIME by boiling your water for pasta, noodles etc in the kettle first and then pour the boiled water into a saucepan and place on the stove to continue the boiling process as needed

 You can add additional vegetables into the noodles - mushrooms, sliced onions and capsicum all work well

 You can also make and slice an omelette (like you would do for fried rice) into these noodles

 Small bits of cooked Chinese sausage, chicken, meat or prawns can also be added for yummy flavor combinations

 If you like crunch, crushed peanuts add a great texture and flavor